-Dundas BI lets you apply mathematical formulas to data by entering small script-like expressions in a toolbar, similar to a desktop spreadsheet program.
-This article lists the math functions that are available for use in formula expressions.
+Dundas BI lets you apply mathematical formulas to data by entering small expressions into the formula bar, similar to a spreadsheet program.
+This article lists the functions that are available for use in formula expressions.

 This walkthrough shows you how to use a Formula Visualization and display the result in a Data Label.

 The AVG function computes the mean (or simple average) of a set of input values.